-Although I didn’t mention it, the inspiration for my last post was the excellent MDX Solutions 2nd Edition.
+Although I didn’t mention it, the inspiration for my last post on DAX Closing Balances was the excellent MDX Solutions 2nd Edition.
 Whilst flicking through the book a while back, I though it would be interesting to see how DAX and PowerPivot could handle the so called ‘Common Calculations and Selections in MDX’.

 This post continues that theme, focusing on one calculation in particular that’s in the aforementioned MDX book, namely ‘Unweighted Allocations down the Hierarchy’.
 Essentially this business problem is dealing with allocating data that is entered at a higher level (e.g. Quarter) down to a lower level (e.g. Day).
 It varies from business to business what the users actually want to see at the day level in this situation.
 Some expect to see the Quarter amount, some want to see a blank value and then some users want the amount in the quarters allocated down to the day level.

 If the expectation is that data should be allocated, then one way of doing the allocation is to use a ratio.
 In the MDX book, this is achieved by the following MDX:

 1.0 / Descendants( Ancestor( [Date].[Calendar].CurrentMember, [Date].[Calendar].[Calendar Quarter] ), [Date].[Calendar].CurrentMember.Level, SELF ).Count

 If we put this into a query and run it against the Calendar hierarchy in AdventureWorksDW we get the following results:

 Therefore our quarter-entered value can simply be multiplied by this ratio to get the correct value at each level in the Calendar hierarchy.

 So the challenge is how to be able to do this in PowerPivot.
 I started off by looking for some data in AdventureWorksDW that would fit the bill.
 A good candidate seems to be the FactSalesQuota table, which I imported into PowerPivot along with its related dimensions: